gate/gateapi-csharp/docs/SpotApi.md

             Configuration config = new Configuration();
             config.BasePath = "https://api.gateio.ws/api/v4";
             var apiInstance = new SpotApi(config);
-            var currencyPair = "BTC_USDT";  // string | Currency pair.
+            var currencyPair = "BTC_USDT";  // string | Currency pair
-            var limit = 100;  // int? | Maximum number of records to be returned in a single list.
-Default: 100, Minimum: 1, Maximum: 1000 (optional)  (default to 100) var lastId = "12345";  // string | Specify the currency name to query in batches, and support up to 100 pass parameters at a time. (optional) var reverse = false;  // bool? | Whether the id of records to be retrieved should be less than the last_id specified.
-Default to false.
-When `last_id` is specified.
-Set `reverse` to `true` to trace back trading history; `false` to retrieve latest tradings.
-No effect if `last_id` is not specified. (optional)  (default to false) var from = 1627706330;  // long? | Start timestamp of the query. (optional) var to = 1635329650;  // long? | Time range ending, default to current time. (optional) var page = 1;  // int? | Page number. (optional)  (default to 1)
+            var limit = 100;  // int? | Maximum number of items returned in list.
+Default: 100, minimum: 1, maximum: 1000 (optional)  (default to 100)
+            var lastId = "12345";  // string | Specify the currency name to query in batches, and support up to 100 pass parameters at a time (optional) var reverse = false;  // bool? | Whether to retrieve data less than `last_id`.
+Default returns records greater than `last_id`.
+Set to `true` to trace back market trade records, `false` to get latest trades.
+No effect when `last_id` is not set. (optional)  (default to false) var from = 1627706330;  // long? | Start timestamp for the query (optional) var to = 1635329650;  // long? | End timestamp for the query, defaults to current time if not specified (optional) var page = 1;  // int? | Page number (optional)  (default to 1)

             try
             {
-                // Retrieve market trades.
+                // Query market transaction records
                 List<Trade> result = apiInstance.ListTrades(currencyPair, limit, lastId, reverse, from, to, page);
                 Debug.WriteLine(result);
             }